-2017 Short-Term Incentive Plan (STIP)
+Short-Term Incentive Plan (STIP)

-The purpose of the STIP is to link compensation to corporate and individual performance.
+The STIP is a non-equity incentive plan linking compensation to corporate and individual performance.
 Corporate performance is focused on key annual financial and corporate goals and priorities tied to the Corporation's strategic business plan.
 The STIP is intended to enhance shareholder and customer value, reward employees who help the Corporation achieve its business goals, and attract and retain the talented employees necessary for the Corporation's success.

-All permanent employees, including NEOs and other executives, participate in the STIP.
-The STIP formula for all employees is indicated below:
+All permanent employees, including executives, participated in the STIP.
+The 2018 STIP formula for all employees is indicated below: